TGFD-Project/TGFD/README.md

 <h4 id="231-synthetic-tgfds">2.3.1 Synthetic TGFDs</h4>

-We manually defined a core set of TGFDs specified in these files `/VF2SubIso/src/test/java/samplePatterns/synthetic` using real life domain knowledge.
+We  defined a core set of TGFDs specified in these files `/samplePatterns/synthetic` using real life domain knowledge.

-**Extending the core TGFD set**

-The core set of TGFDs were extended in the same manner as described in [2.1.1 DBpedia TGFDs](#211-dbpedia-tgfds).
+The core set of TGFDs were defined based on the following vertices and edges as an active set.

 **Vertices:**